Credit Agricole in talks to hand Greek bank to Alpha

-PARIS/ATHENS Credit Agricole (CAGR.PA) announced plans on Monday to pay Alpha Bank (ACBr.AT) 550 million euros to take Greek lender Emporiki off its hands, on top of billions it already injected into the subsidiary during the country's slide into economic depression.

-France's third-largest bank said it was negotiating to sell Emporiki to Alpha, Greece's number three lender, for a symbolic one euro as it prepares to quit the country.
+PARIS/ATHENS Credit Agricole (CAGR.PA) said on Monday it planned to inject another 550 million euros into its Greek bank Emporiki under a deal to sell it to Alpha Bank (ACBr.AT) for a symbolic one euro, as it prepares to quit Europe's most depressed economy.

-The planned sale by Credit Agricole, which has injected about 10 billion euros into Emporiki since 2006, the year it acquired the Greek bank, is part of a retreat to its French retail business after a series of ill-fated expansion moves.
+France's third-largest bank has already injected about 10 billion euros into Emporiki since 2006, and wants to get out as Greek banks have been hammered by country's debt crisis and bad debts due to the resulting economic slump.

-Its willingness to pay Alpha to offload the subsidiary also underlines the dire state of Greek banks, which have been hit by bad debts due to the country's crisis.
+The planned sale is part of a wider retreat by Credit Agricole to its French retail business after a series of ill-fated moves to expand beyond its domestic market.
+Its willingness to pay to offload the lender also underlines the dire state of Greek banking.

-Credit Agricole shares were up 3.9 percent, outperforming the broader sector as it said the deal would help it to reach end-2013 solvency targets, bringing the stock's gains for the year to 27 percent.
-Greek government officials told Reuters on Monday that they expect the country's economy to shrink for a sixth straight year in 2013.
+The agreement represents a milestone for the bank, founded 118 years ago as a federation of regional agricultural lenders.
+Credit Agricole shares were up 2.7 percent, the top gainers among European banks, as it said the deal would help it reach end-2013 solvency targets.

 "What's important is that Credit Agricole is hinting that the transaction may be core equity tier 1 enhancing for 2013," said KBW analyst Jean-Pierre Lambert.
 "They don't give the numbers at this point, but it could be good news for them."

-Hoping to strengthen Emporiki further, Credit Agricole, founded 118 years ago as a federation of regional agricultural lenders, will boost a previously announced 2.3 billion-euro ($2.96 billion) recapitalization by the 550 million.
+Hoping to strengthen Emporiki further, Credit Agricole will boost a previously announced 2.3 billion-euro ($2.96 billion) recapitalization by 550 million.

-The move, which will convert into equity part of 4.6 billion euros in funding Credit Agricole had extended to Emporiki, will lead to a 2 billion euro hit to its third or fourth quarter earnings, analysts at Mediobanca said in a note, adding that this would translate into a 1 billion euro full-year loss.
+The move amounts to a re-allocation of part of 4.6 billion euros in net funding Credit Agricole had extended to Emporiki as of the end of June into equity.

-Credit Agricole will also buy 150 million euros in convertible bonds to be issued by Alpha Bank, which would become Greece's No. 2 bank after National Bank (NBGr.AT) if the exclusive talks now underway result in a final agreement, said Paris Mantzavras, an analyst at Pantelakis Securities.
+In addition Credit Agricole would subscribe to 150 million euros in convertible bonds to be issued by Alpha Bank, which would become Greece's No. 2 bank after National Bank (NBGr.AT) if exclusive talks underway result in a final agreement, said Paris Mantzavras, an analyst at Pantelakis Securities.

+He said the fact that Emporiki is fully recapitalized would strengthen the new entity.

 "Alpha Bank had the lowest capital needs compared to other Greek lenders and with the acquisition of Emporiki, which is fully recapitalized, it can cover a big part of its funding needs on its own and remain in the private sector," he said.

-Alpha has received 2 billion euros from Greece's bank support fund, the Hellenic Financial Stability Fund (HFSF).
-Alpha shares soared 7.8 percent.
+Alpha, now Greece's third biggest bank, has so far received 2 billion euros from Greece's bank support fund, the Hellenic Financial Stability Fund (HFSF).

-Greek banks are under pressure to consolidate to survive a crisis that has made them rely on their central bank for liquidity while fears of a Greek departure from the euro zone have prompted an outflow of deposits.

-Analysts say a sale of Emporiki to a Greek rival could start a long-awaited mergers and acquisition wave in the sector, with state-controlled Hellenic Postbank expected to be among the next targets.
+For Credit Agricole, tax issues which have yet to be determined could make a big difference to how positive the deal is in the end.
+"The remaining question is the tax treatment of the equity losses," Lambert said.
+"It's to be negotiated with the French Treasury, but could provide an upside if a full tax shield is agreed upon."

+The deal would also involve repayment in three installments of residual refinancing provided by Credit Agricole to Emporiki at the disposal date, the French bank said in a statement.

 "The news about Emporiki and the deal between Credit Agricole and Alpha Bank is a sign that action is being taken towards the restructuring of the Greek banking sector," said Takis Zamanis, head of trading at Beta Securities.